Carlover101/python-docs/index.md

 ### While Loops:

-- A while loop is used to run the same peice of code as many times as something is true.
+- A while loop is used to run the same piece of code as many times as something is true.

 ##### Example 1: